Roots of the Present Lie Deep in the Past

 In 1735 came the celebration of the marriage between Françoise de La Chaize d’Aix and Antoine, Marquis of Montaigu, then King Louis XV’s the Ambassador to Venice.
 The Marquis’ personal secretary was Jean-Jacques Rousseau.
 This was the start of nearly 3 centuries of family legacy.

-During the lifetime of Françoise de La Chaize d’Aix and Pierre-François, Marquis of Montaigu, the wine-growing estate began to take shape.
-Grapevines were planted in the very best locations for the production of honest, great wines.
+During the lifetime of Françoise de La Chaize d’Aix and Pierre-François, Marquis of Montaigu, the wine-growing estate had been expanded.
+Grapevines were planted, from thevery beginning, in the very best locations for the production of honest, great wines.
 The quality of the soils, the slope of the hills and the south-east exposure of nearly every single parcel of vineyard were ideal for establishing the basis for long-term wine growing.
-The viticultural facilities and in particular the magnificent winery created in 1770 stand in testimony to the fact that, even at that long-ago era, nothing was left to chance.
+The viticultural facilities and in particular the magnificent winery created in 1771 stand in testimony to the fact that, even at that long-ago era, nothing was left to chance.